 Where is the house that you will build Me?

 And where is the place of My rest?

-Once the tithe is given we no longer have ownership over it, as it is our sacred portion to Him.
-Ananias and Sapphira kept back part of the sacred portion for themselves.
+Once the tithe has been given Yeshua’s people no longer have ownership over it, as it is an act of their sacred portion to Him.
+Ananias and Sapphira kept back part of their sacred portion and kept it for themselves.
 As a result, they died and were no longer part of the assembly (Deuteronomy 26:13; Acts 5:1-11.
 Also see: Re’eh: www.sheepfoldgleanings.com).

 Yahweh’s Kingdom - Shemini Atzeret

 After the seven-day celebration of Sukkot/Tabernacles, the eighth day/Shemini Atzeret is to be a solemn assembly – A High Holy Sabbath.
 Stone’s Edition Chumash says,